How to Create an Effective Cybersecurity Business Continuity Plan

 Conduct a cybersecurity risk assessment

-Consider supply chain and third-party risk management
+Consider supply chain attack and third-party risk management

 Securing your supply chain is vital for any organization to protect its revenue, reputation, and ability to continue performing its essential operations.
-Fortunately, managing supply chain risk can be accomplished by completing four steps: put someone in charge; identify your critical vendors; identify the risks to your critical vendors; mitigating the risks to your supply chain.
+Fortunately, managing supply chain risk can be accomplished by completing four steps: put someone in charge; identify your critical vendors; identify the risks to your critical vendors; and mitigate the risks to your supply chain.

-Mitigate downtime with incident response and crisis communication plan
+Minimize downtime with incident response and crisis communication plan

 Because there is such a wide range of potential damage cybersecurity attacks can cause to an organization’s legal, financial, and reputational well-being, ensuring that your organization can return to business as usual as quickly as possible requires an incident response plan in place.
-This plan should facilitate an efficient response to security incidents by detailing what needs to be done and who needs to do it.
+This plan should facilitate an efficient response to email security incidents by detailing what needs to be done and who needs to do it.

 Crisis communication is crucial, so your company should implement a strategy ensuring effective communication with internal and external stakeholders.
 A detailed communication strategy can help incident response teams efficiently coordinate their efforts.